TannyRoy1705/Find_Food/README.md

 # Find_Food
 It's an interesting game.
-Your task is to find the same food picture from invisible card.
+Your task is to guess your favourite food picture from invisible card.